EshanTodkar/Agile-Project-Management/README.md

 - Gained hands-on experience with modern project management tools
 - Enhanced team collaboration and stakeholder communication skills
 - Applied design thinking principles to project planning and execution

-## 🎓 Academic Performance
-All projects completed with high marks, demonstrating comprehensive understanding of agile project management principles and practical application skills.

 ---
 *This portfolio represents the culmination of intensive study and practical application of agile project management methodologies in real-world scenarios.*